-The Town of Prosper will hold a General Election on May 5, 2018, for the purpose of electing individuals to fill the positions of Town Council member, Place 2 and Place 6.
+The next Town of Prosper General Election takes place on Saturday, May 6, 2023, for the positions of Place 3 and Place 5.

 Voter ID Requirements

 The Texas Secretary of State has issued new photo ID requirements for Texas voters.
 Click here to find out about photo ID requirements.

 The Secretary of State serves as the Chief Election Officer for the state of Texas, assisting county election officials and ensuring the uniform application and interpretation of election laws through the state.
 This office may be contacted at 1 (800) 252-VOTE (8683) or (512) 463-5650 or via the website.

 The Texas Ethics Commission provides guidance to candidates and political parties to maintain equality for all involved in the election process.
 The Commission may be contacted at (512) 463-5800 or via the website.